Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: A Many-Server Queueing Model with Strategic and Heterogeneous Servers

-The system operator aims to set the staffing level to be the offered load, i.e., with a minimum number of staff required to stabilize the system if there were no abandonments, and a safety staffing proportional to a power $\alpha$ of the offered load, where $1/2\leq \alpha\leq 1$, to achieve a certain quality of service.
+The system operator aims to set the staffing level to be the offered load (the minimum number of staff required to stabilize the system if there were no abandonments), and a safety staffing proportional to a power $\alpha$ of the offered load, where $1/2\leq \alpha\leq 1$, to achieve a certain quality of service.
 Suppose that the server $k$ in the $n$th system serves with rate $\tilde{\mu}_k^n$.
 If the system operator knows the distribution of these service rates to be $F$ with an expected value $\bar{\mu}_F$, she sets the staffing level for the $n$th system to be

-where $\beta>0$ (see e.g.~\cite{Gans2003}).
+where $\beta>0$ see, e.g., \cite{Gans2003}.
 Following the classification in \cite{garnettetal02}, we say that the system operates in a \textit{quality-driven} (QD) regime when $1/2<\alpha\leq 1$ and in a quality-and-efficiency-driven (QED) regime when $\alpha=1/2$.
 In the literature, it is quite common to restrict the quality-driven regime to the case with $\alpha=1$ and this case also plays a major role in our study.
-Hence, to differentiate, we say that the system operates in a \emph{purely quality-driven regime} if the system operates with $\alpha=1$.
+Hence, to differentiate, we say that the system operates in a \emph{purely quality-driven regime} if $\alpha=1$.
+The system operator sets the staffing parameters, $\alpha,\beta$, and the routing policy $\pi$ in order to minimize an operating cost, $C_O(\alpha, \beta, \pi)$, which can be expressed as

+where $c_S, c_W$ and $c_A$ are the unit staffing cost, unit queueing time cost per customer and unit abandonment cost, respectively, $\EE[W^n(\infty)]$ is the long run average queueing time per customer and $\EE[\bar{R}^n(\infty)]$ is the long run abandonment rate from the system.